Short-barreled rifle: Canada

 Canadian regulations prohibit firearms adapted from a rifle or shotgun by sawing, cutting or any other alteration to an overall length less than 660 mm or a barrel length less than 457 mm.
 Handguns with a barrel length less than 105 mm are also prohibited.

 Semi-automatic, centerfire firearms with a barrel shorter than 470mm (18.5 in) are restricted.
 Any firearm that can be fired in a folded configuration where the overall length is shorter than 660 mm is restricted, however this minimum length does not apply to firearms that are not semi-automatic and centerfire and which do not fold or reduce in length in another way.
 Possessing a restricted firearm requires a restricted class licence (RPAL) and registration of the restricted firearm.

 United Kingdom

 United Kingdom regulations include among prohibited, without authority, firearms breechloading rifles with an overall fixed length less than 60 cm or with a barrel length less than 30 cm.
-All such weapons are considered small firearrms and are covered in general prohibition by Section 5 of the Firearms Act 1968.
+All such weapons are considered small firearms and are covered in general prohibition by Section 5 of the Firearms Act 1968.